neumaz66/web-templates/README.md

-# Web Templates Collection
+# Neon Theme

 > **ℹ️ Important**
 >
-> This repository features a collection of web templates with distinct looks, built using only HTML and CSS.
-Each template is designed to be clean, distraction-free, and easy to customize for your own projects.
+> The Neon theme is a bold, futuristic landing page template with glowing neon accents and a dark, modern look.
+It is built with only HTML and CSS for easy customization.

 ---

-## Available Templates
+## Features

-### Minimalist
-- Modern, minimal landing page
-- Responsive navbar
-- Clean hero section
-- Stylish pricing cards (Basic, Pro, Enterprise)

-### Old
-- Retro/old-school landing page
-- Vintage navbar with classic fonts
+- Neon-inspired navbar with glowing logo and links
-- Hero section with nostalgic vibes
+- Futuristic hero section with bold headline
+- Bright call-to-action button
-- Retro pricing cards (Starter, Classic, Legend)
+- Three glowing pricing cards (Starter, Glow Pro, Ultra)
+- Fully responsive and visually striking design

 ---

 ## Usage

-1. Clone or download this repository.
-2. Open any template folder (e.g., `Minimalist`, `Old`).
+1. Open this folder (`Neon`).
-3. Launch `index.html` in your browser.
+2. Launch `index.html` in your browser.
-4. Customize the HTML and CSS to fit your needs.
+3. Edit the HTML and CSS to make it your own.

 > **💡 Tip**
 >
-> Feel free to use these templates as a starting point for your own projects or to get inspired by different design eras!

-## Next Steps
-- Add more template variations (e.g., blog, portfolio, dashboard)
-- Enhance accessibility and dark mode support
-- Expand documentation and usage examples

----

-**Current Status:**
-- Landing page and pricing cards are implemented and styled.
-- Project structure is being expanded with new folders and templates.
+> Combine elements from different themes in this repo to create your own unique landing page!